 The InCommon Certificate Service provides U.S. higher education with unlimited certificates for one fixed annual fee, including SSL, extended validation, client (personal), and code signing certificates.

 The InCommon Community Trust and Assurance Board (previously known as the Assurance Advisory Committee) has developed Baseline Expectations for Trust in Federation, to improve the security and interoperability of the InCommon Federatoin.
-The InCommon Assurance Program also certifies campuses and non-profit sponsored partners and research organizations that meet the requirements of the InCommon Bronze and Silver assurance profiles (which are comparable to the NIST Levels of Assurance 1 and 2).
+The InCommon Assurance Program also certifies campuses and non-profit sponsored partners and research organizations that meet the requirements of the InCommon Bronze and Silver assurance profiles.
 These practices determine the confidence in the accuracy of a user's electronic identity and help mitigate risk for the service provider.

 The InCommon Multifactor Authentication Program provides affordable solutions for various methods of achieving the additional security offered through using additional factors of authentication.